 Challenges and Barriers

-While the increasing representation of women in landscaping is a positive trend, it’s important to acknowledge and address the challenges and barriers women in this field may face.
+While the increasing representation of women in landscaping is a positive trend, it’s essential to acknowledge and address the challenges and barriers women in this field may face.
 Despite progress, some women still encounter gender bias and discrimination regarding their abilities in a traditionally male-dominated field.
-This can lead to challenges in being taken seriously, advancing in their careers, or securing leadership roles.
+This can lead to challenges in being taken seriously, advancing their careers, or securing leadership roles.

 Balancing the demands of a physically demanding career with personal and family responsibilities can be a significant challenge for many women in the landscaping industry.